hanabi/hanabi.github.io/docs/image-format.md

 `crossed_out` attribute can be used to mark some pips with X (when all other copies of that card are seen elsewhere).

+`orange` attribute can be used to draw some rank pips with orange, it's useful for Pink suit.

 By default, clued cards have an orange border, but this can be overridden with the `border` attribute.

 <Example code={TypesSource} Image={TypesResult} />